emilbols/PatternReco/README.md

 real_time.py runs on a video feed, or on a video file.

+comb_measure.py runs the sensor measurements and moves the stages accordingly.
+Two measurement types exist: measuring all sensor edges, and distance measurement of top and bottom corner.

+focusing_algo.py is used to autofocus during a measurement.

 It then has two methods for extracting the edge coordinates.
 One method relies on finding contours with OpenCV, the other fits a line using a hough transform.

 # Dependencies